 6. Invites States to consider endorsing guidelines contained in different documents, inter alia, the Safe Schools Declaration and its Guidelines, the Vancouver Principles on Peacekeeping and the Prevention of the Recruitment and Use of Child Soldiers, the Paris Commitments and Principles on Children Associated with Armed Forces or Armed Groups, the Political Declaration on Strengthening the Protection of Civilians from the Humanitarian Consequences Arising from the Use of Explosive Weapons in Populated Areas, and relevant United Nations resolutions;

-7. Calls upon all parties to armed conflict, consistent with international humanitarian law, to refrain from the use of explosive weapons in populated areas , which may cause harm to children, including killings, maiming, lifelong disabilities and psychological trauma, and to take all feasible precautions to minimize such harm, and urges States to strengthen assistance to child victims, including medical care and rehabilitation as well as clearance of explosive remnants of war and risk education;
+7. Calls upon all parties to armed conflict to refrain from the use of explosive weapons in populated areas in violation of international humanitarian law, which may cause harm to children, including killings, maiming, lifelong disabilities and psychological trauma, and to take all feasible precautions to minimize such harm, and urges States to strengthen assistance to child victims, including medical care and rehabilitation as well as clearance of explosive remnants of war and risk education;

-8. Calls upon States and all parties to armed conflict to immediately end and prevent the recruitment and use of children by armed forces and armed groups, in violation of international law, to recognize children allegedly or formerly associated with armed forces or non-State armed groups, including those designated as terrorist groups by the United Nations, primarily as victims, including by ensuring their swift release from the custody of parties to conflict and their handover to civilian protection actors and to adopt and implement comprehensive, gender-, age- and disability-responsive community-based programmes for the demobilization, reintegration, rehabilitation, physical and psychological recovery, and social reintegration of children formerly associated with armed forces and armed groups, including through access to education and vocational training, and ensuring quality, sustained mental health and psychosocial support; and further stresses he need to allocate, as appropriate, sustainable resources to ensure the long-term success of such programmes;
+8. Calls upon States and all parties to armed conflict to immediately end and prevent the recruitment and use of children in armed conflict , in violation of international law, to recognize children allegedly or formerly associated with armed forces or non-State armed groups, including those designated as terrorist groups by the United Nations, primarily as victims, including by ensuring their swift release from the custody of parties to conflict and their handover to civilian protection actors and to adopt and implement comprehensive, gender-, age- and disability-responsive community-based programmes for the demobilization, reintegration, rehabilitation, physical and psychological recovery, and social reintegration of children formerly associated with armed forces and armed groups, including through access to education and vocational training, and ensuring quality, sustained mental health and psychosocial support; and further stresses he need to allocate, as appropriate, sustainable resources to ensure the long-term success of such programmes;

 9. Encourages efforts to prevent and address the online recruitment and exploitation of children by armed actors, including through measures to criminalize and sanction technology-facilitated solicitation and grooming of children, awareness-raising and digital-literacy programmes, engagement with technology companies, as well as measures to reduce children’s exposure to harmful or deceptive online content used for recruitment and addressing risks arising from the misuse of digital surveillance technologies and children’s data;